 Fluoride Treatment Using Advanced Chemical Precipitation and Filtration

-Saltworks developed a cost optimized solution for fluoride removal using advance chemical precipitation BrineRefine and ceramic ultrafiltration XtremeUF.
-An example process flow diagram is presented in Figure 1.
+Saltworks developed a cost optimized solution for fluoride removal using advanced chemical precipitation BrineRefine and ceramic ultrafiltration XtremeUF.
+An example process flow diagram is presented in the figure below.
 The incorporation of BrineRefine and XtremeUF in calcium fluoride precipitation and coagulation eliminates the need for large clarification/sedimentation tanks and multimedia filtration and/or cartridge filtration, reducing footprint, maintenance and operating costs.

 BrineRefine is an improvement to existing chemical precipitation for fluoride removal.
 BrineRefine uses intelligent controls for automated precise dosing, avoiding lime and calcium chloride under/over-dosing to precipitate CaF2.
 XtremeUF is ultra-robust ceramic ultrafiltration that self cleans while it operates.
 XtremeUF filters the CaF2 and Al(OH)3 fine particles from the coagulation process.
 The clean water filtrate of XtremeUF could be discharged or reused directly in hydrofluoric acid etching of semiconductors.
 BrineRefine and XtremeUF are fully integrated into a single smart and automated plant.